Frequently Asked Questions about Admissions

 How does the waiting list work?

 When we receive a completed application, including recent school reports, standardized test scores, and the application fee, your child is added to our waiting list for the desired year of entry.
 Applications for admission by Africa Inland Mission children are given priority.
 These applications move directly to the top of the waiting list and are given the next available space (provided they have submitted a complete application by the April 1st deadline).
 Next, the children of missionaries from other mission organizations are placed on the waiting list according to their date of application.
-If we are able to accept all of the missionary kids, Kenyan national children will then be considered for admission.
-If space still remains, non-mission children (expatriates) may be considered for admission.
+If we are able to accept all missionary child applicants, Kenyan national children are then considered for admission.
+If space still remains, non-mission children (expatriates) are considered for admission.

 My child is on the waiting list.
 Now what do I need to do?

-It is imperative that you advise the Admissions office of any changes in your contact information or mission status.
-E-mail addresses tend to change frequently.
-Please be sure we have your current e-mail address.
+It is imperative that you advise the Admissions Office of any changes in your personal contact information or mission information.
 At the end of each school year, send a copy of your child’s final school report and any standardized test results.
 This will keep your child’s application active.

 When will I hear about my child’s place on the waiting list?

-The November prior to the desired date of entry, parents will be contacted to confirm their intention of sending their child to RVA.
-Once this has been received, you will be informed of your child’s place on the waiting list for the following year.
+In November prior to the desired year of entry, parents will be contacted to confirm their intention of sending their child to RVA.
+Once confirmation is received, you will be informed of your child’s place on the waiting list for the following year, and any other information needed to update your child’s application file.

 When will I hear that my child has been accepted?